omen4th/rangiffler/README.md

 - Allure
 - Selenide.

-- These technologies have been used to develop a backend on microservices and create end-to-end automated tests.
+These technologies have been used to develop a backend on microservices and create end-to-end automated tests.

-I hope that this repository will provide insight into my skills and approach to work.
+The main technology used for the frontend is React.

-# Preparations for working with the Rangiffler project
+## Preparations for working with the Rangiffler project

 #### 1. Install Docker by following the instructions for your operating system
 - [Windows](https://docs.docker.com/desktop/install/windows-install/)